 Leaves of Absence

-- Personal Leave.
+1) Personal Leave.
 A student may request a Personal Leave at any time.
 If the College has information to suggest that a Medical Leave is appropriate, however, the College may refer the request to Health and Counseling for review and recommendations.
 At its discretion, the College may transmute a Personal Leave into a Medical Leave.

-Students who are granted a Medical Leave after the last day to withdraw from courses without grade penalty are expected to be on leave for the remainder of the semester and the subsequent semester.
+Students who are granted a Medical Leave are expected to be on leave for any remainder of the current semester and for the subsequent semester.
 Students who are granted late course withdrawals from some but not all courses are generally expected to take a Medical Leave for the subsequent semester.

 The College may initiate a Behavioral Leave if, in the judgment of Dean of Students’ Office, the student meets one or more of the following standards: